rptcloud/azure_terraform/terraform_fundmentals/16-import.md

 ### Import the Resource Group

-We need two values to run the `terraform import` command:
+We need two values for the `import` block:

 1. Resource Address for our configuration
 1. Azure Resource ID